Mind the Gap: How Elicitation Protocols Shape the Stated-Revealed Preference Gap in Language Models: Appendix: Implementation Details and Prompt Templates

 To ensure reproducibility, we standardized the prompt templates and sampling parameters across all experiments.
 This appendix details the specific implementations for stated preference elicitation, revealed preference elicitation, and system prompt steering.

 All model generations were performed using greedy decoding settings to minimize stochasticity.
 Specifically, we set \texttt{temperature=0} and \texttt{top\_p=0.01} (a setting required to enforce greedy behavior on certain API providers that do not support strict \texttt{top\_p=0}).
+Because we use deterministic decoding, the resulting value rankings are highly stable across identical runs and reflect genuine model propensities rather than artifacts of generation noise.